MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 > [!div class="mx-imgBorder"]
 > ![Import Tool flow](media/import-tool-flow.PNG "Import Tool flow")

-Before using the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] you need to convert and optimize your models.
+Before you use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)], you need to convert and optimize your models.
 For more information, see these topics:

 - [Convert your 3D models](convert-models.md)
 - [Optimize your 3D models](optimize-models.md)